-So, it can be concluded that the basic difference between real image and virtual image is that real image is obtained on the screen and appears on the same side as the object while virtual image is not obtained on the screen and appears to be on the opposite side of the mirror.
+Therefore, we can say that the difference between real and virtual images is that the real image can be obtained on the screen whereas the virtual image cannot be obtained on the screen.

-These were some difference between real image and virtual image.
+These were some differences between the real image and the virtual image.
 If you wish to find out more, download BYJU’S The Learning App.

 Every time you look into a mirror, your brain is getting fooled into thinking there is another person on the other side.
 Watch the video to understand why this happens.

 |Image formed by lenses: Concave and Convex lens||Concave and Convex Lenses:Image Formation|